rupertsciamenna89/cefsharp-remoting/README.md

 # cefsharp-remoting
+This project is archived because it is old and I won't use it anymore.
+The project is archived.

 How to use remoting CefSharp with ShadowCopyFile

 This solution gives an example to how launch CefSharp browser from an application launched with ShadowCopy.